 Students will know: (Goals) Students will be able to: (Teaching Points) BEND I: Investigating Issues Goal: Readers investigate varied issues to gain multiple perspectives.
 Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
 Support students in grasping the central claim/argument of a text.
 (Session 1) Support students launching into research.
 (Session 2) Help students marshall evidence across texts to support a position.
 (Session 3) Support readers in setting themselves up to build their knowledge base.
 (Session 4) Support word solving and vocabulary acquisition.
 (Session 6) Prepare and implement a series of small-group work sessions.
 (Session 7) Readers understand and recognize that a good argument is supported by reasons backed up by evidence, so when readers analyze an argument, they ask themselves questions about the claim being made, the reasons supporting that claim, and the evidence backing up those reasons.
 (Session 1: Mini-Lesson) Readers research an argument to grasp both sides of that argument by focusing initially on texts that lay out the argument clearly, and then reading for both sides.
 (Session 2: Mini-Lesson) Readers can let their research spur quick flash-debates, which can help them clarify their thinking and know what further research they need to do.
 (Session 3: Mini-Lesson) Readers read deeply about an issue, developing background information that allows them to become authorities on that issue.
-(Session 4: Mini-Lesson) Readers shift from taking in information to reflecting on that information to grow new ideas.
-(Session 6: Mini-Lesson) Readers summarize arguments by using their own words to express the most essential parts of the writer's argument, while being careful to not distort or change what the writer meant.
-(Session 7: Mini-Lesson) Readers can prepare for and have a debate on an issue they are researching, and this can help them find new ways of thinking about their ideas and give them new insights into their issue.
-(Session 8: Mini-Lesson)
+(Session 4: Mini-Lesson) Readers can make specific moves to strengthen their conversations.
+(Session 5: Mini-Lesson) Readers shift from taking in information to reflecting on that information to grow new ideas.
+(Session 6: Mini-Lesson)